Paul-Jacques de Bruyères-Chalabre: Biography

 After the Peace of Paris put an end to the war in 1783, he returned to France in 1784.
 He was amongst the captains that Suffren recommended for promotion He received a 600-livre pension in recognition of his service.
 On 1 May 1786, he was promoted to Chef de Division.

 Bruyères resigned from the Navy on 15 March 1792.
 During the Reign of Terror, he was arrested, but was released after the Thermidorian Reaction.
 He then fled France to become an émigré.

-After the Bourbon Restauration, Bruyères-Chalabre returned to France.
+After the Bourbon Restoration, Bruyères-Chalabre returned to France.
 On 13 June 1814, he was promoted to rear admiral.
 In December 1814, he became a vice-admiral.

 From November 1815, he served as a Deputy for Aude in the Chamber of Deputies.